BrendanBezuko/graph_algo_visualizer/README.md

 ## Description

-This project is a application that leverages WebGL through Three.js, and is built using Webpack and Node.js.
-It implements a Depth-First Search (DFS) algorithm for graphical exploration and utilizes the Floyd-Warshall algorithm for finding the shortest paths in a weighted graph, including path reconstruction.
+This project is a web application that graphical displays a Depth-First Search (DFS) algorithm and the Floyd-Warshall algorithm for finding the shortest paths.

 **Warning:** Due to its computational intensity, this application may cause performance issues or crashes in some browsers.